FlowFuse/website/src/blog/2023/08/aws-marketplace-announce.md

 Customers can easily upgrade to the premium or enterprise tier by obtaining a commercial license from FlowFuse.

 FlowFuse on AWS Marketplace is available [immediately](https://aws.amazon.com/marketplace/pp/prodview-3ycrknfg67rug?sr=0-1&ref_=beagle&applicationId=AWSMPContessa).
-Please give it a try and let us know what you think.
+Please refer to our [documentation](https://flowfuse.com/docs/install/docker/aws-marketpace/) and give it a try and let us know what you think.